sohamdodia/redis-process-lock/README.md

 ## What this does

-JavaScript is single threaded, and if there is any requirement for locking some process / resource, it will be complex to do that.
+JavaScript is single-threaded, and if there is any requirement for locking some process/resource, it will be complex to do that.
 But with the help of the Redis, we can achieve it.
-Since, Redis always works in sync fashion [means only one operation is allowed at a time], we can store the process id with process type in Redis and when some other process / function tries to access it, Redis will give an error.
-This module can be used for multiple purposes like blocking resource, function, database tables etc.
+Since Redis always works in sync fashion (meaning only one operation is allowed at a time), we can store the process id with process type in Redis and when some other process/function tries to access it, Redis will give an error.
+This module can be used for multiple purposes like blocking resources, function, database tables, etc.

 ### Installation